-In today’s day and age, social media marketing has become vital to the success of a company.
+In today’s day and age, the social media marketing team has become vital to the success of a company.
 Without an online presence, the company is often thought of as to be less trustworthy in the eye of outsiders.
 Over a quarter of individuals say brands that are active on social media are more “human”, meaning they appear more approachable and helpful by having real conversations with customers online.

 Content Creators are the heart of the social media team.
 They’re the one, just like their name suggests, that create the content you will be posting and representing your company.
 This works especially well when the content creator(s) is tasked with collecting and creating content alone without being distracted by other duties.
 The things you post serve as an online portrayal of your company: what you stand for and what you’re about.
 This heightens the importance of the quality of the content you’re putting out there.
 Content marketing strategies are critical to your business and having those members work with social media engagement could be a huge success.
 Find out more about how to get started in Content Marketing here.